infokiller/web-search-navigator/README.md

 Alternatively, you can load this directory as an unpacked extensions to your browser.

 _It would be better to deploy for example to `build/deploy` and add `gulp-watch` to update the deployed files automatically.
-However when done so the browser's (Chrome) auto-reload extension gets broken and one has to reload the extension manually on every change.
+However when done so the Chrome's auto-reload extension gets broken and one has to reload the extension manually on every change.
 Hence the `src` directory is used for the convenience._

 ### Building a release